What is the difference between a normal lead-acid car battery and a deep cycle battery?

 Advertisement

-• A car's battery is designed to provide a very large amount of current for a short period of time.
+A car's battery is designed to provide a very large amount of current for a short period of time.
 This surge of current is needed to turn the engine over during starting.
 Once the engine starts, the alternator provides all the power that the car needs, so a car battery may go through its entire life without ever being drained more than 20 percent of its total capacity.
-Used in this way, a car battery can last a number of years.
-To achieve a large amount of current, a car battery uses thin plates in order to increase its surface area.

-• A deep cycle battery is designed to provide a steady amount of current over a long period of time.
+Most deep cycle batteries are designed to provide steady amounts of current over a long period of time.
 A deep cycle battery can provide a surge when needed, but nothing like the surge a car battery can.
-A deep cycle battery is also designed to be deeply discharged over and over again (something that would ruin a car battery very quickly).
-To accomplish this, a deep cycle battery uses thicker plates.

 A car battery typically has two ratings: